How to buy Meridian Energy shares

-Meridian Energy Limited is an utilities—renewable business based in Australia.
-Meridian Energy shares (MEZ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $5.04 – a decrease of 4.73% over the previous week. and has a market cap (total outstanding shares value) of $13.4 billion.
+Meridian Energy Limited is an utilities-renewable business based in Australia.
+Meridian Energy shares (MEZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Meridian Energy has a trailing 12-month revenue of around $3.5 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Meridian Energy

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Meridian Energy .
 Find the share by name or ticker symbol: MEZ.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Meridian Energy reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.